What is vein disease?

 Varicose veins generally worsen over time.
 Initially, the patient will feel slight pain and restlessness in the diseased leg.
 If untreated, this pain will increase and result in limitations in walking and cramps during sleeping.
 Eventually, varicose veins can lead to open sores on the foot, blood clots, and tissue loss.

 Depending on the type and stage of vein disease, there are many different treatments.
 Your physician can explain all of the options.
 The following are common treatments Dr. Albright and Dr. Dixon perform to help treat vein disease:

 - Compressions Stockings

 - Endovenous Laser Therapy

 For minor pain from varicose veins, a compression stocking may be beneficial.
 The compression stocking will assist the leg in the pumping of blood back to the heart.
-While the vein disease symptoms may be relieved, compression stockings will not make the varicose veins go away.
+While this may relieve the vein disease symptoms, compression stockings will not make the varicose veins go away.